DUB - YTO

 The average price of all round-trip flights from Dublin to Toronto clicked on KAYAK for each day over the last 12 months.

-When flying from Dublin to Toronto, you should consider leaving on a Sunday and avoid Saturdays if you are looking for the best rates.
-For your return to Dublin, you’ll find the best rates on Wednesdays and the most expensive ones on Tuesdays.
+When flying from Dublin to Toronto, you should consider leaving on a Thursday and avoid Saturdays if you are looking for the best rates.
+For your return to Dublin, you’ll find the best rates on Wednesdays and the most expensive ones on Saturdays.

 What is the cheapest month to fly from Dublin to Toronto?